-This is the fourth and last post in Calipso Insights’ Key to Scaling Series where we explore the concepts we adhere to when advising our Business Development client’s in specific areas.
-Today we look at customer service and the types of Communication that help companies retain customers.
+This is the fourth and last post in Calipso Insights’ Scalable Marketing Series where we explore the concepts we adhere to when advising our Business Development client’s in specific areas.
+Today we look at customer service and the types of communication that help companies retain customers.

 So much of Business Development is focused on getting new business that it is easy for companies to overlook the client-facing processes needed to keep existing customers.
 Clients stay working with companies in large part because they perceive that the company can communicate well.
 Calipso makes sure that companies maintain the euphoria of being served by informing their clients about three things.
 These are the company’s brand, the solution the company provides and what the company is doing.

 Brand communications is important.
 Cell phones, shoes and cruise ships have their brands painted and stuck on to them so that users remember who their doing business with.
 Phone companies have unique default ringtones.
 Utility companies brand their bills and auto manufacturers build their cars into instantly recognizable shapes so you always remember what you – and everyone else – is driving.
 In that last example, someone can travel forward in time 20 years and still recognize a Mustang or Volvo.
 The familiar visuals build familiarity if not loyalty and go a long way to retaining clients in a volatile market.
 Does your brand have that level of instant recognizability to your customers?